jfernancordova/jfernancordova.github.io/_posts/2018-01-18-introducing-myself.md

 ---
 - I like to play Tables Tennis, watch documentaries, series or movies with my girlfriend and sometimes go out with my friends.

-- I like to study, research, go to conferences and read about software development all the time, also I like to read about life, good habits, and meditation.
+- I like to study, research, read about software development all the time, also I like reading about life, good habits, and meditation.

 ---